GillesVanPellicom/webdesign_final_athb_2020-2021/README.md

 Don't judge me on this code, I could not get myself to care about this assignment.

 To run this project, set up a traditional php 7 or higher LAMP stack.
-Import the files from mysql into the db and place the contents of root in your root folder.
-Current credentials: user=root pass=usbw
+Current db credentials: user=root pass=usbw